cleoisme/gymProject-backend/MentorX/2023-10-23-Assignment3.md

   - How to locally test this pipeline first? or trigger the pipeline on the Branch?
   - local `Django==4.2.6` but update the `requirement.txt` to be 3.2.22 as the latest supported version.
 Is this a bad practice or acceptable? how to fix if not?

-- [ ] Update the User class
-  - Add the `is_admin` attribute to the User class
-  - remove the admin class
-  - update the `password` to the Django built-in password field
-- [ ] Relationship definition practice
-  - Since Django will help create the reverse relationship, how to decide where to put the definition?
-  - Recap of the foreign keys/primary keys?
-  - Distinction between foreign keys/primary keys in code

 ## Notes